OktavianusHendry/OktavianusHendry/README.md

 I am a student at Pradita University - Information Technology since 2021.

-And right now, I am joining Bangkit 2023 Batch 2.
+Graduated from Bangkit Academy 2023 Batch 2 - Mobile Development.

 Come and get to know me better at [Instagram](https://www.instagram.com/oktav._) or add me at Discord: rcha.